ocaml-community/cppo/README.md

 ----------

-Cppo is a preprocessor for programming languages that follow lexical rules compatible with OCaml.
+Cppo is a preprocessor for programming languages that follow lexical rules compatible with OCaml including OCaml-style comments `(* ... *)`.
 These include Ocamllex, Ocamlyacc, Menhir, and extensions of OCaml based on Camlp4, Camlp5, or ppx.
-It should work with Bucklescript as well.
-It won't work so well with Reason code because of the C-style comments `/* ... */`.
+Cppo should work with Bucklescript as well.
+It won't work so well with Reason code because Reason uses C-style comment delimiters `/*` and `*/`.

 Cppo supports a number of directives.
 A directive is a `#` sign placed at the beginning of a line, possibly preceded by some whitespace, and followed